There’s a big office-culture tradition we are going to forego this year: the holiday potluck.

-Sr. Consultant and Stakeholder Engagement & Communications Subject Matter Expert, Wheelhouse Group
+Sr. Consultant and Stakeholder Engagement & Communications Practice Lead, Wheelhouse Group

 Sonia consults in marketing and communications, change management, and internal communications—to ensure her clients’ most important messages are heard.
 In her 20+ year professional career, she has developed expertise in people programs and has designed and facilitated numerous (always a least a little bit fun) events and trainings, in person and online.

-Sr. Consultant and Technology Adoption Subject Matter Expert, Wheelhouse Group
+Sr. Consultant and Technology Adoption Practice Lead, Wheelhouse Group

 Kelly has a 20+ year proven track record as an organized, energetic, and client-focused professional, leading successful communications, employee engagement, and technology adoption efforts.
 She is a detailed and effective leader, skilled at seeing the big picture, while identifying and executing tasks.
 She has a reputation for sparking positivity and laughter–which fuels creativity and fun at work.